-In a new study by NOAA Fisheries, scientists looked at 347 Alaska communities to assess their dependence on marine resources and socio-economic well-being.
+In a 2016 study by NOAA Fisheries, scientists looked at 347 Alaska communities to assess their dependence on marine resources and socio-economic well-being.
 This is the first time that NOAA Fisheries has used “quantitative” indicators for this type of assessment in Alaska.
 Scientists hope to provide marine resource managers with a scientifically sound rapid assessment of community resiliency over time.

 “In many places throughout Alaska, reliance on marine resources is central to the way people live.
 Over 90 percent of Alaska’s rural residents rely on wild-caught food for part if not all of the year,” said Doug DeMaster, Director, Alaska Fisheries Science Center.

 “We need to carefully consider how changes affect these communities.
 These changes can be regulatory.
 They can include national and international forces such as recessions, fuel prices and monetary exchange rates.
 They can result from environmental factors like shifts in fish stock abundance or environmental disasters.
 We also need to better understand how well these communities can adapt to these changes,” he said.

 In general, the communities with the lowest socioeconomic well-being are found in western Alaska, where few economic opportunities exist.
 On the other hand, the majority of communities with the highest fisheries involvement indices are located in southcentral and southeast Alaska.
 Here, local residents are heavily involved in commercial, recreational and/or subsistence harvesting or processing.